wraithan/resume/docs/index.rst

     Open Source Bridge 2011.

-Hi there, I'm Chris McDonald but most people call me `Wraithan
+Hi there, my legal name is Chris McDonald but most people call me `Wraithan
 <http://wraithan.net/>`_.
 This is my web resume.
 If you are looking
 for a more traditional one, you can find that `here
 <https://github.com/wraithan/resume/blob/master/scannable_resume.pdf?raw=true>`_.